zoolanders/documentation/src/essentials-for-yootheme-pro/addons/forms/form-area.md

 | *Action Method* | The method that should user for submitting the data, `GET` or `POST`. |

 ::: warning Side Effects
-Notice that when a custom action URL is set, server-side validation and After Submit Actions will not be executed.
+Notice that when a custom action URL is set, server-side validation and after submit actions will not be executed.
 :::

-### Custom Scripts

-Custom scripts that will run on form events, for a more advanced integration consult [Extending Forms](./extend) section.

 ![Form Area Custom Scripts](./assets/formarea-config-custom-scripts.webp)